 As the spring term is around the corner, now is the time to determine how direct mail fits into your upcoming marketing goals.
 Ultimately, you want mail to help you accomplish omnichannel marketing, a seamless experience for the consumer regardless of how or where they’re engaging.
 It can be a useful tool to urge students to interact with or purchase from you digitally or to give them a reason to visit your physical store.

-The US Postal Service has provided a lot of examples of how you can make mail irresistible by bridging digital and physical communication and this year they’re offering promotions and incentives for adding some of these features into your mail pieces.
+The US Postal Service has provided a lot of examples of how you can make mail irresistible by bridging digital and physical communication.
 For example, add QR codes to your catalogs so that students can purchase directly from the mail piece at your online store or social media sites.
 Or, to get customers into your store, send them a printed coupon to redeem in the store.
 For added value, make sure they can store the coupon on their mobile phone.
 According to Valassis, 85% of millennials use coupons delivered in the mail and 34% of millennials report an increase in mail coupon usage, significantly higher than gen X and baby boomers.
 Mailed pieces can also include Augmented Reality (AR), Near Field Communication (NFC) and iBeacon/Beacon technology to appeal to digital natives.

 As marketers in 2016, we tend to get caught up in staying on top of all the ways to reach our consumers digitally.
 But to make longstanding impressions and connect emotionally we may need to step backward and include communication channels that have worked for hundreds of years.
 Although digital natives have grown up much differently than a lot of us have, they’re just like the rest of us in they appreciate the elements of a great shopping experience: relevance, personalization, ease and brand experience—all of which that can be enhanced with a good direct mail campaign.